crownstone/mesh-simulator/README.md

 > See examples for usage.

 >### `async run(seconds: number)`
 > Run the simulation from start for the provided amount of seconds.
-The rate is 100x, so if you simulate 100s, it takes about a second.
 > Each run is individual and starts everything all over again.

 >### `async waitForConnection()`